Wealthfront's 5-Step Product Development Process

-It can be pretty tough for PMs to choose the right ideas to explore, which features to roll out, or where to focus their efforts.
-In addition, it’s sometimes difficult to know whose opinions to prioritize: the customers', the executive team’s, or your own gut.
+It can be pretty tough for PMs to choose what ideas to explore, which features to roll out, or where to focus their efforts.
+It’s even trickier when you’re juggling input from multiple sources—customers, executives, or your own gut.
 That’s why it’s essential to have a well-defined product development process.

 - Step 1: Make an observation